NarsilDev/digital-ocean-articles/kubernetes-security.md

 A Kubernetes context is nothing more than a way to describe how to authenticate a particular user into a specific cluster-namespace combination.
 Defining contexts is very easy using Kubernetes multi-purpose command line tool [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
 All important information regarding authentication is stored in its configuration file located by default at `~/.kube/config`.
 This file is commonly known as *kubeconfig*.
 Let's check the initial content of kubeconfig connecting to the Master node.

-Start a new SSH session in the cluster Master node:
+Start a new SSH session in the cluster Master node using the following command:

 ```command
 [environment local]